Creating & Performing a Production Run

 View & update field and notes information for this production batch.
 This includes any custom fields you have configured in your production settings as well as a free form field for entering any notes.
 See the Production Settings document for details on how to create custom fields.

 Click FINALISE STAGE if this current stage of production is complete.
 Any inventory batches used in that stage will be consumed after finalising.
-The production batch will either tagged for the next stage of production or, if this was the final stage of production, it marked as completed and moved to the Completed list.
+The production batch will either tagged for the next stage of production or, if this was the final stage of production, it will be marked as completed and moved to the Completed list.
 Completed batches will be added to inventory ready to sell or consume.

 You will be asked to confirm.